THE HELP YOU NEED - PTSD REHAB IN CALIFORNIA

 Enlight Treatment Center’s inpatient rehab in California is here for you every step of the way.
-You will feel 100% supported by our staff from the initial diagnosis, to your treatments and therapy, and to receiving the tools you need to overcome your trauma.
-We understand how challenging it can be to initially seek help for PTSD, and we want to ensure that you experience long lasting progression after you leave our PTSD rehab.
+You will feel 100% supported by our staff from the initial diagnosis, to your treatments and therapy, and receive the tools you need to overcome your trauma.
+We understand how challenging it can be to initially seek help for PTSD, and we want to ensure that you experience long-lasting progression after you leave our PTSD rehab.
 We will help create a personalized aftercare plan for you with recommendations on continued care.
 Some examples of aftercare include continuing treatment in an outpatient setting, taking certain medications, or attending support groups.

 Our trauma treatment center in California offers multiple programs that can be individualized to best meet the specific needs of each person.
 We know a one-size-fits-all approach to treatment isn’t effective.
 We understand firsthand that the effectiveness of each treatment is dependent on the individual.
 Upon arrival, we will ensure that your treatment plan is specific to you and your trauma.

 If you or one of your loved ones is dealing with PTSD, please contact us today at our dual diagnosis center in Ventura County.
 Our caring and compassionate staff will help you get on a path towards improving your overall mental well-being.
 Enlight Treatment Center is a trauma treatment center in California where you can come to heal from experiencing symptoms of PTSD today and in the future.

 Recovery awaits you…

 Click the button below to find out if your insurance benefits will help cover the cost of treatment at Enlight Treatment Center.